 What is a collision deductible?

-When purchasing collision coverage you’ll be asked to choose a deductible.
+When purchasing collision coverage, you’ll be asked to choose a deductible.
 Car insurance deductibles are usually between $250 and $1,000.

-Let’s say you file an accident claim for $1,500 in damage to your car. and your collision deductible is $500.
+Let’s say you file an accident claim for $1,500 damage to your car. and your collision deductible is $500.
 Your insurer will pay $1,000.
 You’ll pay the additional $500.

 Is collision coverage required?

 The cost of collision coverage is determined by factors that include the make and model of your car, your driving record and the deductible you choose.
-Collision coverage on a high-end car will cost much more than an economy vehicle, since it costs more to repair.
+Collision coverage on a high-end car will cost much more than an economy vehicle since it costs more to repair.

 Collision coverage pays to repair or replace your car if you are: